pathivu/pathivu-hugo-web/content/docs/query/index.md

 <h6 id="fuzzysearch"> Fuzzy Search </h4>

 The `message` keyword is used for fuzzy searching in Pathivu.
+The fuzziness level is configurable.
 A simple example is given below:
 ```sh
 message = "warn"
 ```